Christian M. 6 min read

 • SoGEA is FTTC broadband without the burdens of a landline: It’s cheaper, simpler and more secure.

-• SoGEA lets providers continue to offer part-fibre connections, unaffected by the up-and-coming big switch-off in 2027.
+• SoGEA lets providers continue to offer part-fibre connections, unaffected by the big switch-off in 2027.

 • SoGEA is typical in smaller businesses in rural areas and is a slower alternative to full fibre business broadband.